soonick/soonick.github.io/_posts/2020-07-15-introduction-to-aws-simple-workflow-service.md

 ## Conclusion

 Using SWF turned out to be a lot more complicated than I expected.
 Having to parse all to events to figure out which activity goes next, seems error prone and makes the code confusing.
-The documentation is also not very clear on how this should be done, so hopefully this example help people interested.
+The documentation is also not very clear on how this should be done, so hopefully this example helps people interested.